Droplet Limits

 Limits

 • Some Droplet network traffic is restricted to help prevent malicious actions, like reflected DDoS attacks.
 We know these restrictions also prevent functionality like configuring direct server return and using Droplets as routers and site-to-site VPN gateways.
-Future changes to our network will support this functionality.
+Future changes to our network may support this functionality.
 Until then, some workarounds include using a VPN mesh network or overlay network.

 The following types of traffic are restricted: